alexba2004/Purchasing-System/README.md

 This project is under the MIT License.
 Please refer to the [LICENSE](LICENSE) file for more details.

-Thank you for using my Purchase Inventory Management System!
+## Contact

+If you have questions, suggestions, or comments, don't hesitate to get in touch with me.
+You can reach me at my social media.

+## Farewell
+I hope you find this repository useful for learning and practicing.
 If you have any questions or need assistance, please feel free to contact me.
+Enjoy exploring my GitHub profile!